Resources

 February 2019 | Respectable Sins by Jerry Bridges

-Have Christians become so preoccupied with the major sins of society that we have lost sight of our need to deal with our own more subtle sins?
 In this book Jerry Bridges addresses specific “acceptable” sins that we tend to tolerate in ourselves – such as jealousy, anger, pride, unthankfulness, and judgmentalism.
 While bringing the weight of conviction, Bridges also weaves a message of hope in the profound mercy of the gospel and the transforming grace of God as the means to overcome our subtle sins.

 January 2019 | New Morning Mercies by Paul David Tripp